 - The senior practitioner or 2 year post qualified Social Worker must chair the initial CIN meeting and the case accountable Social Worker will normally chair subsequent meetings;

-- Where the case involves 'stepping down' from a Child Protection Plan, the CIN Meeting must be held within 15 working days of the CP Plan ending;
+- Where the case involves 'stepping down' from a Child Protection Plan, the CIN Meeting must be held within 10 days of the CP Plan ending;

-- CIN meetings must be held at maximum intervals of 12 weeks.
+- CIN meetings, including those for disabled children, must be held at maximum intervals of 12 weeks.
 The senior practitioner can authorise more frequent CIN meetings if required, on the basis of the assessment of risk, need and/or any identified issues with implementing the plan;

-- CIN visits will take place at maximum intervals of 6 weeks, but more frequently during assessment and according to the requirements of the case.
+- CIN visits, including those for disabled children, will take place at maximum intervals of 6 weeks, but more frequently during assessment and according to the requirements of the case.
 The plan will be continually discussed with the child / young person / family / carers during visits and meetings to ensure it remains effective in meeting the child's needs;

 - Where a child has Education, Health and Care Plan (EHCP) the Education and CIN reviews can be combined unless there is a particular reason not to.
 If there are particular issues that it is not appropriate to discuss in a joint review, consideration should be given to covering them immediately before / after the combined meeting with the relevant people.
 Where the meetings are not combined the reason should be recorded on Liquid Logic;

-- CIN meeting minutes and CIN Plans are to be recorded and distributed within ten working days and evidence that they have been sent, and to whom, recorded on the system;
+- Liquid Logic, meeting minutes and CIN Plans are to be recorded and distributed within ten working days and evidence that they have been sent, and to whom, recorded on the system.

 All meetings would normally involve parents, and children where appropriate.
 Exceptionally, where a child has complex needs it might be beneficial that these needs are reviewed by involved professionals alongside the Child In Need meetings, though parents should be kept informed and the views of the child and the parents sought and represented, as appropriate.
 The reason for holding such a meeting might include: